wp-plugins/jsl3-facebook-wall-feed/readme.txt

 == Screenshots ==

-1. **Activate** the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the **Plugins** menu in WordPress.

-2. Allow Developer to access your basic information.
+2. If this is your first time creating a Facebook App, you will need to register.

+3. Toggle the button to **Yes** to agree to the Facebook Policies and then click **Next**.

+4. After you enter the confirmation code that Facebook sent to your phone, click **Register**.

+5. Click **Done** to complete the registration.

+6. When you **Add a New App**, select the **Website** option.

-3. Click **Create New App**.
+7. Click **Create New Facebook App ID**.

-4. Enter an **App Name**.
-All the other entries are optional.

-5. On your App page, enter your **App Domain**.
-Set **Sandbox Mode** to **Disabled**.
-Under **Select how your app integrates with Facebook** click **Website with Facebook Login** and enter your **Site URL**.
-Do not use **www.** in your App Domain or Site URL.
+8. Select a category that best fits your WordPress site and then click **Create App ID**.

+9. Enter your **Site URL** and **Mobile Site URL** in the **Tell us about your website** section at the bottom of the page.

+10. Click the **Skip to Developer Dashboard** link in the **Next Steps** section at the bottom of the page.

+11. Select the **Settings** menu option.
+Enter your **App Domain** and **Contact Email**.

+12. Click the **Show** button to reveal your **App Secret**.

+13. Make note of your **App ID** and **App Secret**.

+14. Select the **Status & Review** menu option.
+Change the toggle button to **Yes** to make you Facebook App available to the public.

+15. Click **Confirm** to complete the creation of your Facebook App.
-6. Go to **JSL3 Facebook Wall Feed** under **Settings** on the Dashboard menu.

-7. Enter your **Facebook ID**, **App ID**, and  **App Secret**.
-Click **Save Changes**.
+16. Go to **JSL3 Facebook Wall Feed** under **Settings** on your WordPress Administration menu.
+Enter the **App ID** and **App Secret** you recorded earlier.
+Also, enter your **Facebook ID**.

+17. Click the **Save Changes** button at the bottom of the page.
+You will be redirected to Facebook.

-8. Click **Okay** to give your App permission to acess your public profile, friend list, News Feed, status updates and groups and your friends' groups.
+18. Click **Okay** to give your Facebook App permission to access your public profile, News Feed, status updates and groups.

-9. Click **Okay** to give your App permission to manage your Pages.
+19. Click **Okay** to give your Facebook App permission to manage your Pages.

-10. You will be returned to the JSL3 Facebook Wall Feed settings page with your **Access Token** and its expiration date.
+20. You will be returned to the JSL3 Facebook Wall Feed settings page with your Access Token and its expiration date.

+21. If, after adding your widget to your WordPress site, you see that the feed is blank, go back to the settings page for the plugin and check the box below your Facebook ID and then click the **Save Changes** button.

-11. Drag the **JSL3 Facebook Wall Feed** widget to the sidebar of your choice.
+22. Drag the **JSL3 Facebook Wall Feed** widget to the sidebar of your choice.

-12. Give the widget a title (or leave it blank) and enter how many posts you want to get from your wall.
-You may also enter the Facebook ID of the feed you want to display.
-If you leave the Facebook ID blank, the plugin will use the Facebook ID entered on the settings page for the plugin.
+23. Give the widget a title (or leave it blank) and enter how many posts you want to get from your wall.
+You may also enter the Facebook ID of the Facebook page you want to display in the widget.

-13. Go check out your Facebook Wall Feed on your WordPress site.
+24. Go check out your Facebook Wall Feed on your WordPress site.

-14. Add the shortcode **`[jsl3_fwf]`** or **`[jsl3_fwf limit="1"]`** or even
+25. Add the shortcode **`[jsl3_fwf]`** or **`[jsl3_fwf limit="1"]`** or even
     **`[jsl3_fwf limit="1" fb_id="1405307559"]`** to the **Text** view of a
     post or page.
-If you do not enter a Facebook ID, the plugin will use the Facebook ID entered on the settings page for the plugin.

-15. View your Facebook Wall Feed on your WordPress post or page.
+26. View your Facebook Wall Feed on your WordPress post or page.

 == Changelog ==

+= 1.7.4 =
+* Added a feature to request your App Scoped User ID if your Facebook ID returns a blank feed.
+* Updated the Facebook App configuration guide.

 = 1.7.3 =
 * Added the ability to only show posts that were posted to the Facebook ID